grafnu/daq-1/docs/device_report.md

 Password:friend
 Login success!
 --------------------
-RESULT fail network.brute Change the default password on the DUT
+RESULT fail security.brute Change the default password on the DUT

 ```